KIRONRAJ/Cyber_Project_Version2/README.md

 python3 main_final.py
 ```

-This launches an interactive menu with four experiment options:
+This launches an interactive menu.
+The main options are:

-1. **Full Grid Experiment** — Runs all 4 methods against all 5 standard
+1. **Full Grid Experiment** — Runs all 4 methods against every scenario.
-   scenarios (20 experiments total).
 2. **Reset Scenario** — Tests all 4 methods against ECU power loss.
 3. **Desync Scenario** — Tests all 4 methods against message jamming.
+4. **Rollback Scenario** — Tests all 4 methods against a counter-rollback attack.
-4. **Single Method** — Tests one chosen method against all 7 scenarios.
+5. **Single Method** — Tests one chosen method against all scenarios.
+6. **Nonce-Field Sweep** — Measures the False Rejection Rate as the nonce length increases from 6 to 16 bits.
+7. **Statistics** — Runs the paired statistical comparisons between methods.
+8. **Run Everything** — Runs all of the above and exports every CSV.

 Each option saves results to a CSV file in the current directory.